 If you have the budget or are really interested in Japanese calligraphy, I recommend going for the best courses.
 Your experience will be on a whole different level.
 The cheapest options are a great choice if you’re on a budget but still want to experience a Japanese calligraphy class.

 The best of calligraphy class in Kyoto can be experienced with Wabunka.
-They offer a private room for calligraphy and painting, with instructions from the master calligrapher Getsuren.
-You will dress in a training gi beforehand.
-During the process, you get to grind ink from inkstone, learn ink painting techniques, and try ink painting alongside calligraphy.
-Plus, you can take the end product with you.
+They offer a private room for calligraphy and painting, with instructions from the master calligrapher Kunihiro Saori.
+You will write your name in hiragana (Japanese alphabet).
+Plus, as Kunihiro-san’s husband owns a traditional store specializing in hyogu – the craft of mounting art on fixtures – you have the option to hang your calligraphy piece on a traditional hanging scroll to take home with you.

 Private Japanese Calligraphy Class in Kyoto [Cheapest in Kyoto]